garetht/notes/cssnotes.md

 Two philosophies about fixing CSS: strip all the styles (reset stylesheet - Eric Meyer), or insist on consistency (normalized stylesheets).

+##CSS3

+The core of CSS is CSS 2.1.
+CSS3 has drop shadows and rounded corners, etc. There is a [CSS2.1 property table](http://www.w3.org/TR/CSS21/propidx.html).

 ##Precedence

 CSS a giant bag of redefining things.